yabanjin25/InstagramClient/README.md

-# SimpleToDo
+# Instagram Client

-This is Project 0 for the CodePath Android Bootcamp.
+This is Project 1 for the CodePath Android Bootcamp.

 This is an Instagram Popular Photos Viewer application that allows a user to view Instagram's current popular photos.